IamStudentRommel/AssignmentArchitecturalDecisions/README.md

 # UI Framework
 Choosing the UI framework for the application will focus on meeting key features crucial for the retail company's needs.
 This decision is based on the company's detailed identification of essential features vital for the mobile app's success.

-**Offline Mode Support**
+### Offline Mode Support

-•	Rationale: Enable customers to browse products and view order history offline, with data synchronization once an internet connection is available.
+- **Rationale:** Enable customers to browse products and view order history offline, with data synchronization once an internet connection is available.
-•	Recommendation: The selected UI framework should seamlessly facilitate offline mode capabilities and efficient data synchronization.
+- **Recommendation:** The selected UI framework should seamlessly facilitate offline mode capabilities and efficient data synchronization.

-**Push Notification Integration**
+### Push Notification Integration

-•	Rationale: Integrate with a push notification service to notify customers about order updates, new product arrivals, and exclusive offers.
+- **Rationale:** Integrate with a push notification service to notify customers about order updates, new product arrivals, and exclusive offers.
-•	Recommendation: The UI framework must support easy integration with push notification services for effective communication with users.
+- **Recommendation:** The UI framework must support easy integration with push notification services for effective communication with users.

-**Payment Gateway Integration**
+### Payment Gateway Integration

-•	Rationale: Integrate with various payment gateways for secure and convenient transactions.
+- **Rationale:** Integrate with various payment gateways for secure and convenient transactions.
-•	Recommendation: The chosen UI framework should allow seamless integration with selected payment gateways, considering factors such as security, ease of use, and platform compatibility.
+- **Recommendation:** The chosen UI framework should allow seamless integration with selected payment gateways, considering factors such as security, ease of use, and platform compatibility.

-**Analytics Integration**
+### Analytics Integration

-•	Rationale: Integrate with an analytics tool or service to track user behavior and gather insights.
+- **Rationale:** Integrate with an analytics tool or service to track user behavior and gather insights.
-•	Recommendation: The UI framework must support integration with analytics services that provide detailed metrics to enhance app performance and user experience.
+- **Recommendation:** The UI framework must support integration with analytics services that provide detailed metrics to enhance app performance and user experience.

-**Image Handling and Optimization**
+### Image Handling and Optimization

-•	Rationale: Display product images of varying sizes and resolutions with optimal performance.
+- **Rationale:** Display product images of varying sizes and resolutions with optimal performance.
-•	Recommendation: The UI framework should accommodate an image storage solution and support image optimization techniques, including caching, lazy loading, and compression.
+- **Recommendation:** The UI framework should accommodate an image storage solution and support image optimization techniques, including caching, lazy loading, and compression.

-**Internationalization and Localization**
+### Internationalization and Localization

-•	Rationale: Support multiple languages and adapt to cultural preferences for international expansion.
+- **Rationale:** Support multiple languages and adapt to cultural preferences for international expansion.
-•	Recommendation: The UI framework must enable the implementation of localization techniques, with a focus on selecting appropriate localization frameworks or libraries.
+- **Recommendation:** The UI framework must enable the implementation of localization techniques, with a focus on selecting appropriate localization frameworks or libraries.

 ### Decision:
 The User Interface will be built using the React Native framework.